 Waldoboro Addition

-Waldoboro Addition includes a deep energy retrofit and remodel plus an addition to a 1980s gambrel-roofed home near the river in Waldoboro, ME.
-The addition of a new, sculptural bedroom wing clad in dark cedar clapboards acts as a counterpoint to the original home re-clad in new, lighter cedar shingles.
-The two are connected by a bold yellow entryway that opens to an expansive glass wall with view of the meadow and river beyond.
+Rather than trying to replicate the original, we designed a sculptural bedroom wing clad in dark cedar clapboards that acts as a bold counterpoint to the original home, which was reclad in lighter cedar shingles.
+The two distinct forms are connected by a dramatic yellow entryway that opens to an expansive glass wall overlooking the meadow and river beyond.

 Project size: 4,600 sf